-The Coroner may order a digital autopsy (full body scan) or a post mortem examination to determine the exact cause of death.
+The Coroner may order a post mortem examination to determine the exact cause of death.
 The post mortem is usually carried out within the hospital.

 If the Coroner orders a post mortem examination, it becomes a legal obligation.
 Therefore permission from relatives or the next-of-kin is not needed.